glenndehaan/express-browsersupport/README.md

 ```

 ## Usage
-The Express BrowserSupport package contains two modes.
-The let us redirect them mode and the do it yourself mode.
+The Express BrowserSupport package contains three modes.
+The let us redirect them mode, the send a custom response to them mode and the do it yourself mode.

 Start by just setting up a basic express server:
 ```